RetrowPoLo/bootstrap-project-cli/README.md

 And you can choose typescript for the template, git and husky in the helping wizard 🧙‍♂️.

-## Template

-The Bootstrap Project CLI provides several project templates to choose from:

-* browser: A template for browser-based projects using vanilla JavaScript and HTML
-* javascript: A template for Node.js projects using JavaScript
-* typescript: A template for Node.js projects using TypeScript

-To choose a template, pass the '--template' flag followed by the name of the template you want to use.
-The default template is javascript.

 ## Contributing

 Contributions are welcome !
 If you want to contribute, please follow these steps: